 Frequently Asked Questions

-If you have any further questions to the below, please don’t hesitate to get in touch with the team and someone will get back to you shortly.
+If you have any questions that aren't covered in the FAQ's below, please don’t hesitate to get in touch with the team and someone will get back to you shortly.

 String materials can be split into two different groups: pure and blended.